PrincetonUniversity/advanced-command-line/01_tmux/README.md

 echo "Hello tmux"
 ```
 Hit `Ctrl + b` then `?` (will be notated as `C-b ?` in the future) to see all
-the commands available.
-Where you see `prefix`, means the prefix key,
+the commands available.  `prefix` means the prefix key, `C-b` by default,
-`C-b` by default, though `C-a` is a common binding.
-You can search for a
+though `C-a` is a common binding to mimic `screen`.
+You can search for a word
-word by pressing `/` and typing the word.
+by pressing `/` and typing the word.
 Search for `detach`.
-You should
+You should see
-see something like:
+something like:
 ```
 C-b d       detach-client
 # or